| | | | | |

 Watch: Porsche 992 GT3 R at Spa

 GITGUD Racing’s Spa track guide for the 992.
-Covers braking points, racing line, and where the car’s rear-engine quirks help or hurt you around the lap.
+Braking points, racing line, and where the rear-engine layout works for and against you at Spa.

 Baseline Setups by Circuit